gcharang/data/README.md

 Each time the explorer is opened, a random number is generated in the users browser.
 It is used to pick a Project, then an ad in it based on their respective priorities and frequencies specified.

 All the fields are self explanatory.
 For projects, `priority` is the number of times with respect to other projects the given project is selected.
 For ads, `frequency` is similar.
+The values for `frequency` and `priority` must be integers.

 Example: